athendd/Pega-Systems-Assignment/README.md

 ## Tools

-### Docker
+### Python
-A software platform for building and running applications inside containers.
-Keeps the application portable and consistent across different environments by bundling it alongside its dependencies in a `Dockerfile`.
+A high-level programming language widely used for web development and backend services.
+I used `Python` because it is the language I am most comfortable with, which allowed me to quickly build the application.

 ### FastAPI
 A high-performance web framework ideal for building small services such as this.
 Integrates seamlessly with `Pydantic` for request/response validation, ensuring data persistence.
 Served via `Uvicorn` for its asynchronous support.